emuacat/paper-gene-extraction/README.md

 2. **Data Retrieval:** For each gene symbol, the script fetches comprehensive metadata from authoritative databases:
    - **HGNC**: to retrieve the gene’s official full name, HGNC ID, and known aliases/synonyms.
    - **Genomic Coordinates**: the chromosomal location of the gene is obtained for both the GRCh38/hg38 and GRCh37/hg19 human genome assemblies (ensuring backward compatibility with older data).
    - **Disease Associations**: known disease or syndrome associations for each gene are gathered.
-These may come from sources such as OMIM or literature references (for example, *RRAGD* is linked to familial kidney tubulopathy and hypomagnesemia:contentReference[oaicite:1]{index=1}, *COL4A3* mutations cause Alport syndrome, etc.).
+These may come from sources such as OMIM or literature references (for example, *RRAGD* is linked to familial kidney tubulopathy and hypomagnesemia:contentReference, *COL4A3* mutations cause Alport syndrome, etc.).
 Where available, multiple diseases are listed.
 3. **Output Generation:** The script compiles the collected data into a tabular format and writes it to a CSV file (`output_gene_metadata.csv`).
 Each row corresponds to one gene and its metadata.

 The script uses Python’s `requests` library to call web APIs (for HGNC and other sources) and `json/pandas` to handle and format the data.
 Comments in the code explain each step for clarity and easy maintenance.